missmultiverse/gpt-4-wp-plugin/README.md

 2. **Activate the plugin** in the WordPress admin (Plugins > Installed Plugins).
 3. **Go to Tools > GPT API Keys** in the WordPress admin to select your site and view pre-configured GPTs.
 Generate additional API keys as needed.
 4. **Use the API key** as the `gpt-api-key` header in your HTTP requests or GPT/ChatGPT plugin configuration.
+   The plugin will automatically apply the role associated with the API key, so the `gpt_role` parameter is optional.
 5. **Connect GPT/ChatGPT** by providing the dynamic manifest URL: `https://your-site.com/wp-json/gpt/v1/ai-plugin.json`.
 6. **Test endpoints** using tools like Postman, curl, or directly from your GPT/ChatGPT plugin.